The Art of Interactive Design

 • One of the deepest and most fundamental polarities in the universe is that of entities versus operations.

-• To express this polarity in terms most appropriate to interactivity design, I use the concept of process intensity versus data intensity.
+• In interactivity design you can express this as process intensity versus data intensity.
 Process intensity is the degree to which a program emphasizes processes instead of data.
 All programs use a mix of process and data.
 Process is reflected in algorithms, equations, and (to a lesser degree) branches.
 Data is reflected in data tables, images, sounds, and text.
 A process-intensive program spends most of its time crunching numbers; a data-intensive program spends most of its time moving bits around.

-• The same is true with games: the higher the crunch-per-bit ratio, the more “computery” the game is and the more likely the game will be entertaining.
+• This applies to games: the higher the crunch-per-bit ratio, the more “computery” the game is and the more likely the game will be entertaining.

 • The crunch-per-bit criterion also works well in the negative sense as an exposer of bad software ideas.